cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 `reactome:R-HSA-419771` (Opsins) that is not the same as the MeSH entry `mesh:D055355` (Opsins) describing the protein family.

-There is specific interest for connecting disease maps appearing in pathway databases to the diseases themselves.
+There is specific interest in connecting disease maps appearing in pathway databases to the diseases themselves.
 WikiPathways has already begun doing this as can be seen on https://www.wikipathways.org/index.php/Pathway:WP2059.